Deathstroke97/finbook-backend/README.md

-Finbook is a web service to small business owners that offers financial web services to its clients.
+Finbook is a web service for small business owners that offers financial web services to its clients.
 The main value this product brings to its end users is that it showcases clear picture of business state.
 Here’s how it works:
 Clients records each income and expense of a its business  in our service and then they get 3 types of reports: CashFlow, P&L, Balance.